cablelabs/micronets-manager/README.md

 This project uses MTC , a Java/SpringBoot/Tomcat daemon that serves a NB REST maintenance/debug API and is a SB RESTCONF client to OpenDaylight.
 MTC converts MTL messages published by the MM.

-Please follow the instructions ( https://community.cablelabs.com/wiki/display/~mdeazley/Micronets+Topology+Controller+%28MTC%29+Daemon ) to have MTC jar running locally. mtc-0.2.8.jar is the latest version.Before running the MTC make sure to have a MongoDB and Redis connection.
+Please follow the instructions ( https://community.cablelabs.com/wiki/display/~mdeazley/Micronets+Topology+Controller+%28MTC%29+Daemon ) to have MTC jar running locally. mtc-0.2.8.jar is the latest version.The current url to download the mtc jar is http://impala.cablelabs.com/mdeazley/mtc/.
+Before running the MTC make sure to have a MongoDB and Redis connection.

 ### Getting Started